deeplearninc/relaax/README.md

 # REinforcement Learning Algorithms, Autoscaling and eXchange (RELAAX)

-RELAAX framework designed to:
+RELAAX is a framework designed to:

-1. Simplify research and development of Reinforcement Learning applications and algorithms by taking care of underlaying infrastructure
+1. Simplify research and development of Reinforcement Learning applications and algorithms by taking care of underlying infrastructure

-2. Provide implementation of the state of art Reinforcement Learning Algorithms in easy to use and scalable way
+2. Provide a usable and scalable implementation of state of art Reinforcement Learning Algorithms

-3. Simplify deploying of Agents and Environment for training and exploitation of the trained Agents at scale on the most of the popular Cloud Platforms
+3. Simplify deploying of Agents and Environments for training and exploitation of the trained Agents at scale on popular cloud platforms

-Major RELAAX components:
+RELAAX components:

 * [Reinforcement Learning eXchange (RLX) protocol](#reinforcement-learning-exchange-protocol) connects RL Agents with RL Environment

-* [RELAAX Client](#relaax-clients) wraps details of the [RLX Protocol](#reinforcement-learning-exchange-protocol) implementation and exposes simple API to be used to exchange States, Rewards, and Actions between scalable RL Server and Environment.
+* [RELAAX Client](#relaax-clients) wraps details of the [RLX Protocol](#reinforcement-learning-exchange-protocol) implementation and exposes simple API to be used to exchange States, Rewards, and Actions between the scalable RL Server and Environment.

 * [RELAAX Server](#relaax-server) allows developers to run RL Agents locally or at scale on popular cloud platforms.
 See more details below.

-* RELAAX provides implementations of the popular [RL algorithms](#algorithms) to simplify RL application(s) development and research.
+* RELAAX provides implementations of popular [RL algorithms](#algorithms) to simplify RL application development and research.

-* RELAAX comes with an online service which allow you to build your RL cluster on AWS, GCP, and Azure in just a few clicks
+* RELAAX is integrated into a hosted service where you can deploy your RL cluster on AWS, GCP, and Azure in just a few steps.

 ## Contents
 - [Quick start](#quick-start)